![]() |

 d) The burden of proof in hearings conducted pursuant to 89 Ill.
 Adm.
 Code 140.32 shall be on the party seeking special permission, and in hearings conducted pursuant to 89 Ill.
 Adm.
 Code 140.19(b) shall be on the vendor.

-e) In the case of any new matter introduced in connection with any affirmative defense, the burden of proof with respect thereto shall be upon the party which alleges such new matter.
-In hearings initiated pursuant to Section 104.209, a party alleging that the support order referenced in the notice has subsequently been modified shall have the burden of producing a certified copy of the modified order.
+e) In the case of any new matter introduced in connection with any affirmative defense, the burden of proof with respect to that new matter shall be upon the party that alleges the new matter.

-f) The standard of proof with respect to all hearings conducted pursuant to these rules shall be a preponderance of the evidence.
+g) The standard of proof with respect to all hearings conducted pursuant to this Part shall be a preponderance of the evidence.